-This child protection policy applies to all children who are voluntarily placed by parents or designated caregivers under the responsibility of the church for the church's public worship services or specific children's ministry related church-sponsored activities.
+This protection policy applies to all children, youth, and individuals with special needs who are voluntarily placed by parents or designated caregivers under the responsibility of the church for the church's public worship services or specific ministry related church-sponsored activities.

-Any form of abuse, harm, neglect or other problems related to children at home, school, or in any bible study, activity, or venue not directly related to children's ministry at RPC is not covered by this policy.
+Any form of abuse, harm, neglect or other problems related to individuals at home, school, or in any bible study, activity, or venue not directly related to children's ministry, youth ministry, or a church-sponsored activity at RPC is not covered by this policy.